clausb/lisp-profiler/README.md

 ## Limitations

-CoCreate Modeling implements a subset of CLtL1 only, which means that some of the other available profiling tools for Common Lisp cannot be used, or at least not directly.
-Therefore, providing a profiler for CoCreate Modeling is the top priority, even if this means that lisp-profiler may become incompatible with other Lisp implementations.
+CoCreate Modeling implements a subset of CLtL1 only.
+For example, there is no support for conditions, and the CLOS implementation is just a draft.
+So we cannot always use existing Common Lisp libraries or tools.
+Providing profiling functionality for CoCreate Modeling was and is my top priority, even if this means that lisp-profiler may become incompatible with other Lisp implementations.

 I will try to provide at least a minimum level of compatibility with other Lisp dialects, though.
 Every now and then, I may even verify that claim by running tests :-D